Estimated duration: 3 hours

 The workshop will also address ethics and shareholder relationships, international ethical issues and dilemmas, then close with safeguards to building ethical conduct in organizations.

-The workshop is equipped with a case study exercise and a group reflection exercise to drive the message home.
+The workshop is equipped with ethical case studies, two exercises and a group reflection exercise to drive the message home.